Learning to Optimize by Differentiable Programming: Learning to Optimize by Differentiable Programming: Case Studies

 The dual function is obtained by taking the infimum of the Lagrangian over all feasible \(\mathbf{x}\).
 This yields \(g(\boldsymbol{\lambda}, \boldsymbol{\nu}) = \mathbf{b}^\top \boldsymbol{\lambda}\) when \(A^\top \boldsymbol{\lambda} + \boldsymbol{\nu} = \mathbf{c}\), and \(g = -\infty\) otherwise.
 The dual problem is therefore:

 Finally, the primal--dual pair can be equivalently expressed as the following saddle-point problem:

 The saddle point characterizes the primal and dual optima and guarantees strong duality under standard regularity conditions.
 This formulation can be solved numerically using PDHG or ADMM, both of which fit naturally into the PyTorch framework for end-to-end differentiable optimization.
 These methods iteratively update primal and dual variables and can be implemented as differentiable operators, enabling gradients to flow through parameters such as costs and constraint matrices.
-This allows the Stigler Diet Problem to be solved efficiently while integrating seamlessly into differentiable programming, unifying data-driven models with mathematical optimization.
+This allows the Stigler Diet problem to be solved efficiently while integrating seamlessly into differentiable programming, unifying data-driven models with mathematical optimization.
+Alternatively, CVXPYLayers enables direct modeling of \eqref{eq:stigler-primal} as a differentiable convex layer.
+The corresponding numerical results are reported in Fig.~\ref{fig:case_study_diet_numerical_results}.